sarathsoma/learn-anything/readme.md

   </div>

 The image above is an [interactive mind map that can be viewed and explored](https://learn-anything.xyz/learn_anything) as well as [searched through](https://learn-anything.xyz). 🔎

-When you click on any of the nodes in it, it will show you the best step by step guides you can use to learn the subject in depth.
+There are **many mind maps inside** and if you click any of the ones that have 🗺 attached, the **best step by step guides you can use to learn the subject in depth** will be shown.

-Just search for what you wish to learn.
-Nodes with 🗺 let you travel to other mind maps.
+Just search for what you wish to learn or [simply explore](https://learn-anything.xyz/learn-anything).

 If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can help improve it.
 Just [click on the 🦄](http://i.imgur.com/Qpi9xZK.png) and say what you wish was added or changed.

-The search engine is [fully open source](https://github.com/learn-anything/search) and you can help improve it. 💙</p>
+The search engine is [fully open source](https://github.com/learn-anything/search) and you can help improve it. 💙

-The [main goal of this project](https://learn-anything.github.io/future/2017/05/27/future-of-learning.html) is to expose human knowledge in a visual and structured way to accelerate learning. 🚀
+The [main goal of this project](https://learn-anything.github.io/future/2017/05/27/future-of-learning.html) is to **expose human knowledge in a visual and structured way to accelerate learning**. 🚀

 <h1 align="center"><a href="https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ">Community 👬</a></h1>

 Both this project and the search engine [is in active development](https://github.com/learn-anything/search-engine).
-If you want to help improve it in any way or want to join an ever growing community of learners, you can join our active [Slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) where you can either help with expanding content of the mind maps, help with the development and adding features to the [Search Engine](https://github.com/learn-anything/search-engine) or create a study group for any branch in the mind map and learn together.
+If you want to help improve it in any way or want to join an ever growing community of learners, you can join our active [Slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) where you can either help with expanding content of the mind maps, help with the development and adding features to our [Search Engine](https://github.com/learn-anything/search-engine) or create a study group for any branch in the mind map and learn together.

 <h2 align="center"><a href="https://learn-anything.github.io">Our Blog 📚</a></h2>